App version: 0.1.0

 Minimizes Interest Costs

-Paying off your student loans early can minimize your interest costs.
+As mentioned above, paying education loans off ahead of schedule may minimize your interest costs.
 That’s because making early and extra repayments ahead of the loan repayment schedule can reduce the amount of interest charges you face during your period of indebtedness.

 Improves Debt-to-Income Ratio